tassa-yoniso-manasi-karoto/giita/README.md

     	set how many linebreaks will be created from a single linebreak in the input file.
 Advisable to use 2 for smartphone/tablet/e-reader.
     	 (default 1)
-        -o string
+        -noto
+    	use noto-fonts and a slightly greater font weight for long syllables -o string
     	path of output file
     	 (default: "output.htm" in directory of executable)